The Westwood Ensemble is presently a string orchestra of about 30 musicians and growing. The ensemble is unique in two regards:

 - youth, adult amateurs, and top professionals comprise the group.

 The professionals aid in working with the ensemble members.
 Many of the members are present or past students of these professionals.
-Membership is free and there is a self-rating system with approval by the Music Director.
+There is a $20 audition fee but no other membership fees to play.

 Westwood Ensemble is a 21st-century ensemble with a presence on Facebook, Instagram, and YouTube.
 Live Concerts are planned for about one hour in length without intermissions or printed programs.
 Audience members are encouraged to use their smartphones and follow the program on our website during the performance.
 The Conductor interacts with the audience and shares information about the music throughout the program.
 Concerts are free, informal and designed for all ages.